Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Results

 \section{Results}

-The shape-based analysis has been used based on the missing transverse energy distributions ($E^{\text{miss}}_{T}$), which are good discriminate variable, since the signals distributions are characterized by relatively large $E^{\text{miss}}_{T}$ values compared to the SM backgrounds.
-The distribution of the missing transverse energy, after the application of the final event selection, is illustrated in figure \ref{figure:fig6}.
-The event yields passing the analysis final selection, for each of the SM backgrounds and the signal of simplified model, which was generated with masses of dark gauge boson $M_{A^{\prime}}$ = 200 GeV, the torsion field mass $M_{ST} = 2000$ GeV and dark matter mass $M_{\chi} = 500$ GeV; corresponding to an integrated luminosity of 52 fb$^{-1}$ are presented in table \ref{table:tab8}.
-Uncertainties include both statistical and systematic components, summed in quadrature.
+The shape-based analysis has been used based on the missing transverse energy distributions ($E^{\text{miss}}_{T}$), which are good discriminant variables since the signal distributions are characterized by relatively large $E^{\text{miss}}_{T}$ values compared to SM backgrounds.
+After applying selection 3 listed in table \ref{cuts}, the distribution of the missing transverse energy is illustrated in figure \ref{figure:fig6} for the expected SM backgrounds and one signal benchmark corresponding to the Einstein-Cartan gravity with $M_{A^{\prime}} = 200$ GeV is superimposed.